Knowledge

 It’s essential to prepare before placing a collection call.
 You want to gather all the relevant information about the customer and the debt.
 Familiarize yourself with the customer’s payment record with your company and any other payment history you may be able to access.
 Determine whether this customer usually pays on time and this past-due debt is uncharacteristic or whether this customer has a pattern of making late payments.

-Next, be sure you have all the information regarding the debt on hand, including the amount owed, the payment due date, the services or products purchased, and the terms of sale.
-Gather any other open invoices as well, even if they aren’t past due.
 Having all this information beforehand can ensure you are prepared and can navigate the call successfully.
 Double-check that the debt has truly not been paid before you make a call.
 Calling about a debt that has already been paid could alienate a customer.

-2. Know How to Rebut Excuses
+2. Know How to Rebute Excuses

 Take some time to list common excuses customers have regarding their debts.
 Write down these excuses and then jot down an effective rebuttal.
 You can write these excuses on your computer or cards, and group them by category so they are easy to find.
 Some common excuses you may hear include:

-• “I don’t have the invoice.”
-In response to this excuse, you can offer to send the customer a copy of the invoice and ask them to mail the check after they receive the invoice.
+• “I don’t have the invoice”: In response to this excuse, you can offer to send the customer a copy of the invoice and ask them to mail the check after they receive the invoice.

-• “I’m struggling financially right now.”
-In response to this excuse, you can offer empathy for the customer’s financial difficulties and the option to set up a payment plan with a partial payment to be paid today.
+• “I’m struggling financially right now”: In response to this excuse, you can offer empathy for the customer’s financial difficulties and the option to set up a payment plan with a partial payment to be paid today.

-• “I already sent a check in the mail.”
-In response to this excuse, you can ask for the check number, date, and amount to ensure the customer posted the check correctly if it was indeed sent.
+• “I already sent a check in the mail”: In response to this excuse, you can ask for the check number, date, and amount to ensure the customer posted the check correctly if it was indeed sent.

 If a customer attempts to cut the call short with an excuse, you can counter the excuse with a thoughtful rebuttal and return to your purpose of collecting the debt.